Hunter Renfrow Player Prop Bets for NFL Week 13 | Las Vegas vs. Washington 12/5/2021

 Matchup vs. Washington

-- The 277.0 yards per game the Football Team are allowing through the air makes them the NFL's 27th-ranked pass defense.
+- The 277.0 passing yards the Football Team allow per game makes them the NFL's 27th-ranked pass defense this season.

-- The Football Team's defense is 31st in the league, allowing 2.4 passing touchdowns per game.
+- The Football Team's defense is 31st in the NFL, giving up 2.4 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Cowboys, Renfrow was targeted nine times, totaling 134 yards on eight receptions (averaging 16.8 yards per catch).
+- Renfrow put together a 134-yard performance against the Cowboys last week on eight catches (16.8 yards per catch) while being targeted nine times.

-- Renfrow has caught 19 passes on 22 targets for 210 yards and one touchdown over his last three outings, averaging 70.0 yards per game.
+- Renfrow has tacked on 19 grabs for 210 yards and one touchdown over his last three games.
+He was targeted 22 times and averaged 70.0 receiving yards per game.

 Renfrow's Las Vegas Teammates